-Mobile devices are the heart of field service operations—each day, every hour they facilitate processing of myriads of data throughout the organization; enabling communication, insights and decision making.
+Mobile devices are the heart of field service operations—each day, every hour they facilitate the processing of myriads of data throughout the organization; enabling communication, insights, and decision-making.

 But what happens if it stops working for any reason and at a crucial time?
 The possible consequences could be:

 - Damaged perceived brand value

 - Compliances may get affected